There are now 2 possible online modes for units:

 Click on an offering mode for more details.

-In this unit, students gain an appreciation for the requirement of evidence based medicine and practice.
-This unit aims to prepare the graduate with the appropriate skills to systematically inform themselves and their patients of developing evidence based medicine using scientific methods.
-Students develop strong research, critiquing, referencing skills medical research design, evidence and association and statistical analyses and are able to discuss National Health and Medical Research Council (NHMRC) levels of evidence and elements of the Helsinki agreement & NHMRC requirements related to animal welfare and human research ethics for research.
-Students identify requirements and write a research plan, and determine resources and funding sources for a given research project.
-Students develop their literature review skills by performing a critical analysis of the research papers and identify the strengths and weaknesses of research designs.
-Students gain expertise in using online information resources and managing references.
+In this unit, students gain an appreciation for the requirement of evidence based healthcare.
+This unit aims to prepare the graduate with the appropriate skills to systematically inform themselves and their patients of developing evidence based healthcare using various research methods.
+Students develop research critiquing and referencing skills.
+They are able to recognise different types of healthcare research, design, evidence, and association.
+They are able to discuss National Health and Medical Research Council (NHMRC) levels of evidence and elements of the Helsinki agreement.
+They can identify requirements related to animal welfare and human research ethics for research, as well as resources and funding sources for podiatric research.
+They develop their literature review skills by performing a critical analysis of the research papers and identify the strengths and weaknesses of research designs.
+Students gain experience in using online information resources and managing references.

 - 6 points